Obarun/66/doc/66-remove.md

 # remove

-This command remove all components of a service.
+This command removes all components of a service.
 This operation **cannot be** undone.
-Process with caution.
+Proceed with caution.

 ## Interface